 If you are lucky and have some extra time, or if your trip is shorter, we have some suggestions for things you could add or cut from your Iceland itinerary:

 If you have more than 6 days: You may have time to do the entire Ring Road circuit.
 There are lots of places in the north of the country that we can't wait to see someday!
 We've also heard great things about the Highlands (though you'll need a 4X4 to get there) as well as the Western Fjords.
 Also, many people like to visit the famous Blue Lagoon on their first visit to Iceland.
 We'd heard mixed reviews, and frankly it was just not in our budget, but you can easily add a visit there since it's very close to the airport.

-If you have less than 6 days: We would suggest cutting day 1 from the itinerary and start your trip on the Golden Circle (Day #2 on this itinerary).
+If you have less than 6 days: We would suggest cutting Day 1 from this Iceland itinerary and start your trip on the Golden Circle (Day #2 on this itinerary).
 You can certainly alter this itinerary to fit your time restraints!